Aethylred/dynaguppy/README.md

 ## `post-receive`

 The `post-receive` script has the git user SSH on the Gitlab server SSH to the puppetmaster and update, create, or delete puppet environment directories that match the git branch that was pushed to the repository.
 Dynaguppy is sets these user accounts up so they have the appropriate SSH access to each other.
 The master branch is mapped to the production environment, so the production branch is reserved and is not pushed to the puppetmaster.
+A sub-script `/usr/local/dynaguppy/bin/librarian-puppet-helper.sh` is created that is used to ensure librarian-puppet runs.

 # Upgrading Ruby